jedi661/UoFiddler/README.md

 ## Changelog

+Version : 4.11.21
+- Added graphics for "Compare Items."
+- Added "Compare Items." two buttons for individual and bulk imports.
+- Expanded the left textbox with a preview feature so that when you click on the item, it gets imported to the selected position and removed from the list of choices.

 Version : 4.11.20
 - Added textboxes to TextureCutter to clear color values from an image and added a context menu to copy the image to the clipboard.
 - Added an import function to Texturecutter to insert the image into the PictureBox.